LebinLiang/BLE-APP-demo-for-SmartMask/README.md

 # Android BLE APP demo
- A BLE app by android studio, used to Smart-Mask
+ A BLE app of android studio, used to Smart-Mask